rbrooks/say-so-backend-flask/README.md

 ## Overview

 A functioning hobby project to bring my Python and Flask skills up to date.
-The is the Microservice half of a single-page blogging platform.
+The is the Microservice half of a blogging platform.

 This project has: